-Just allocating for the tourism part, MHT could be worth as much as $265M in economic impact once it is completed.
+Just allocating for the tourism part, MHT could be worth as much as $265M in economic impact.
 It will also raise the profile of our city’s rich history, while vastly improving the residential and commercial opportunities available to people currently living in these areas.

 How will it be implemented?